SimoneTestino/SimoneTestino/content/ColivingLiguria/System/Calendar.md

 * **Construction Work**: We will engage a professional construction company for some renovations.
 We will explore the possibility of having our team assist and learn from them, though this needs to be verified from both a legal and practical standpoint.

 ### Future Plans: The Winter Party!

 We are also in the early planning stages for a major promotional event, the [[Winter Party 2026]], scheduled for Jan/Feb 2026.
 The goal is to bring a large group to the property for a week of community and celebration to promote the coliving project.
 More details will follow once the initial setup phase is complete.

 ---

 > [!Warning] Aggiornamento Importante!
-(5 Nov 2025)
+(6 Nov 2025)
 > È confermato: la data di inizio del 7 novembre è **annullata**.
 Purtroppo, a causa di gravi mancanze documentali e ritardi burocratici da parte della venditrice, che non ha predisposto i documenti necessari per tempo, l'atto di vendita è stato rinviato.
+Per una spiegazione dettagliata dei problemi legali, vedi **[[Delays with the Notary Act]]**.
 >
 > **Stiamo ora puntando alla data del 26 novembre** per il rogito.
 Questa data è **provvisoria** e verrà confermata solo non appena i venditori avranno risolto i loro problemi legali e tutti i documenti necessari saranno pronti e chiari.
 >